edkelly303/elm-yafl/README.md

 ## What does it do?

-This package allows you to create [`Widget`](https://package.elm-lang.org/packages/edkelly303/elm-yafl/1.0.0/Yafl/#Widget)s, which are essentially miniature Elm applications, and convert them into [`Field`](https://package.elm-lang.org/packages/edkelly303/elm-yafl/1.0.0/Yafl/#Field)s which can then be composed to create HTML forms.
+This package allows you to create very sophisticated forms by designing [`Widget`](https://package.elm-lang.org/packages/edkelly303/elm-yafl/1.0.0/Yafl/#Widget)s, (which are essentially miniature Elm applications), and converting them into [`Field`](https://package.elm-lang.org/packages/edkelly303/elm-yafl/1.0.0/Yafl/#Field)s which can then be composed to create HTML forms.